Ganymede-Bio/website-docusaurus/docs/nodes/Overview.md

 in the table below, along with whether there is a user-editable component associated with the node.

 Input/output types are split into the following categories:
-- **Table**: tabular data retrieved from or passed to tenant-specific Ganymede data lake
+- **Table**: Tabular data retrieved from or passed to tenant-specific Ganymede data lake.
+Tables are retrieved from Ganymede data lake via ANSI SQL queries, and are passed to Ganymede data lake as pandas DataFrames
 - **API**: access via third-party API
 - **File-related inputs/outputs**: File of specified type
   - **FileCSV**: CSV file